thosgood/this-weeks-finds/markdown/101-150/week142.md

 but it's just interesting enough to keep propagating itself through human children, who are highly susceptible to the charm of simple games.
-Most children soon develop an immunity to tic-tac-toe, just like measles and mumps - but only after passing it on to some other child.
+Most children soon develop an immunity to tic-tac-toe, just like measles and mumps --- but only after passing it on to some other child.

 Unfortunately, the meme that infected me is a lot harder to shake, because it's a lot more interesting.
 I'm talking about the game of Go.

-This game is played on a 19 x 19 square grid.
-Each player starts with a large supply of stones - black for the first player, white for the second.
+This game is played on a $19\times19$ square grid.
+Each player starts with a large supply of stones --- black for the first player, white for the second.
 They take turns putting a stone on a grid point.
 A group of stones of one color "dies" and is removed from the board when it is surrounded by stones of the other color.
 More precisely, we say a stone